Spheroman/ThingRanker/README.md

 This page will show the rankings of the items after the competition finishes or halfway through the competition.
 Doesn't need much else, other than maybe the ability to reset it.

 ## Docker Installation
-For a more reliable install, manually install docker and run `docker compose up`. <br>
+For a more reliable install, manually install docker and run `docker compose up`. <br> <br>
 For a fast and easy installation, you can run the start.sh file.
+Do note that this file has only been tested on debian systems, so there is a chance it doesn't work.
 It can be downloaded and run with `curl -sfL https://install.jacklucksack.com | sudo sh`.
 If you want to run it again, you can either use the same command in the original directory or you can cd into ThingRanker and run `docker compose up`.
 <br> <br>
 Once the output says server x plugin ready, you can use the app.